Ozaukee County, Wisconsin: 19th century

 In the 1840s, German, Irish, and Luxembourger immigrants began settling in the county.
 Germans were the largest ethnic group in and 19th century Ozaukee County, with seven in eight residents being of German descent according to the 1870 census.
 The earliest settlements formed around grist- and sawmills located on the county's waterways.
 Cedarburg, Grafton, Hamilton, Newburg, Saukville, and Thiensville all had mills by end of the 1840s.
 In the 19th and early 20th centuries, the county economy was primarily based on agriculture.

 The beginning of the American Civil War saw some chaos in Ozaukee County.
 The county was one of the areas affected by Wisconsin's "Great Indian Scare" of September 1862, in which some residents panicked because of unfounded rumors of a Native American uprising in the state.
 The panic was exacerbated by the fact that 30,000 Wisconsinites were away, serving in the war, so residents may have felt especially vulnerable.
 Some residents fled their homes for Milwaukee, while others holed up in makeshift fortresses, as happened at the Cedarburg Mill.
 Several months after the panic, the United States Congress implemented the draft, which was unpopular among German immigrants with bad memories of mandatory conscription in their homelands.
 On November 10, 1862, several hundred Port Washington residents marched on the courthouse, attacked the official in charge of implementing the draft, burned draft records, and vandalized the homes of Union supporters.
 The riot ended when eight detachments of Union troops from Milwaukee were deployed.

 In the 1870s the Milwaukee & Northern Railway was constructed to connect Milwaukee and northern Wisconsin including Green Bay, along its route it reached many communities in the center of the county including Thiensville, Cedarburg, Grafton and Saukville.
 Around the same time the Milwaukee, Lake Shore and Western Railway constructed its railway on the eastern edge of the county along Lake Michigan, also to connect Milwaukee and Northern Wisconsin.
 It reached fewer communities compared to the M&N line, only serving Port Washington.
-Regardless the railroads spurned development in Ozaukee County by providing efficient freight and passenger transportation.
+Regardless the railroads spurred development in Ozaukee County by providing efficient freight and passenger transportation.